rotki/rotki/docs/api.rst

         Content-Type: application/json;charset=UTF-8

         {
+          "offset": 0,
+          "limit": 1,
+          "blockchain": "eth",
+          "name_substring": "neighbour",
           "addresses": [
             {"address": "0x9531c059098e3d194ff87febb587ab07b30b1306", "blockchain": "eth"},
             {"address": "0x8A4973ABBCEd48596D6D79ac6B53Ceda65e342CD"}
            ]
         }

+    :reqjson int[optional] limit: This signifies the limit of records to return as per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
+    :reqjson int[optional] offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
+    :reqjson str[optional] name_substring: The substring to use as filter for the name to be found in the addressbook.
+    :reqjson str[optional] blockchain: The chain in which to use the provided name.
-    :reqjson object addresses: List of addresses that the backend should find names for.
-When the blockchain field is missing it will delete the other entries for the same address and the name will be used for all blockchains.
+    :reqjson object[optional] addresses: List of addresses that the backend should find names for.

     **Example Response**